Home / ap-Physics-2-2025-free-response-questions-and-answer/

 Procedure:

-1. Use the ruler to measure the side length \(s\) of the square capacitor plates and the separation distance \(d\) between them.
-Repeat measurements at different locations to reduce uncertainty and find an average.
+1. Use the ruler to measure the side length \(s\) of the capacitor plates and the plate separation \(d\).
+Repeat measurements to find an average.

-2. Construct a series circuit with the battery, switch, resistor, and ammeter.
-(The capacitor is not needed for this step).
+2. Construct a circuit with the battery, switch, resistor, and ammeter (capacitor not needed for \(R\)).

-3. Close the switch and immediately measure the current \(I\) using the ammeter.
+3. Close the switch and measure the current \(I\).

 (b)